kosamad/the-meadow-project/README.md

 ![shop.html](documentation/final/shop-screens.PNG)

 The shop page (shop.html) serves as a central hub where users can browse through the products offered by The Meadow Project.
+This provides scaliability for the project as it  gives the project room to grow and provides a central page for which to navigate to any further added shopping items.

 The opening paragraph highlights the site's commitment to quality and flexibility, aiming to entice users and encourage purchases.

 Initially, both products and events are displayed together, showcasing all items available in the shop.
 Each item is presented with its image, name (friendly), and price (will be medium for products) in a clean, easy-to-read format.